 What types of investments are inside of VGRO?

 VGRO consists of several different Vanguard ETFs.
 The asset mixes are designed to give you worldwide exposure, as you can see here:

-For VGRO’s asset allocation, 56.6% is split between US and Canada equities, with international equities and emerging markets taking up around 23.2%.
+For VGRO’s asset allocation, around 59% is split between US and Canada equities, with international equities and emerging markets taking up about 21%.
 The rest consists of bonds.

 VGRO Asset Allocation: